Timeline for Applying to Graduate School

 Myers-Briggs Type Indicator is used to gain insight into one's personal preferences and may be used to explore career fields which "fit" those preferences.

-The Career Development staff will be happy to review the results with you and discuss how they relate to exploration of a career!
+The Career and Internship Center staff will be happy to review the results with you and discuss how they relate to exploration of a career!